Robert Munro, 18th Baron of Foulis: Siege of Stralsund

 Munro of Foulis progressed quickly through the ranks, advancing to captain, then major and finally lieutenant colonel in Mackay's Scottish Regiment.
-In 1628 the Danes sent several Scottish regiments including those of Lord Spynie and Donald Mackay's (which included Munro's company) to fight in the Battle of Stralsund.
+In 1628 the Danes sent several Scottish regiments including those of Lord Spynie and of Donald Mackay (which included Munro's company) to fight in the Battle of Stralsund.
 Under Danish leadership the regiment was treated disgracefully, being forced often to sleep in the streets.
 When Alexander Leslie arrived from Pomerania with more Scottish, Swedish and German volunteers in July, he was also awarded governorship of the city.
 He was keen to show his admiration for his countrymen and amalgamated those he had brought from Sweden into a single fighting force with the Scots already in the city.
 He used the mixed Highland and Lowland contingent in a spectacular assault on the enemy which finally broke the siege.
-As Robert Monro recorded:
+Robert Monro recorded:

 Sir Alexander Leslie being made governour, he resolved for the credit of his countrymen to make an out-fall upon the Enemy, and desirous to confer the credit on his own Nation alone, being his first Essay in that Citie.

 A Munro officer proudly recorded that at the defense of Stralsund in 1628 one of his men by the name of Mac-Weattiche, "did prove as valiant as a sword, fearing nothing but discredit".

-However, Danish intervention in the Thirty Years War was unsuccessful, the Danish king Christian IV made peace, and in 1629 Mackay's regiment including the Munro company was paid off, only to be re-hired as a going concern by the Swedish king Gustavus Adolphus.
+However, Danish intervention in the Thirty Years War was unsuccessful, the Danish king Christian IV made peace, and in 1629 Mackay's regiment including the Munro company was paid off, but then re-hired as a going concern by the Swedish king Gustavus Adolphus.